Ingolstadt appoint first female coach in German men's pro football

 "Sabrina Wittmann knows our club better than almost anyone else.
 As the current head coach of our very successful U19s, she has continuously developed over the past few years - both professionally and personally - and is rightly held in extremely high regard by everyone at the club," managing director Dietmar Beiersdorfer said.

 Whether she will take the permanent job next season is unclear.
-Ingolstadt are currently 11th in the third division, the lowest-level professional league in German football.
+Ingolstadt are currently 11th in the third division, the lowest fully professional league in German football.

+"It would be a mistake to rule things out.
+We're open to everything," sporting director Ivo Grlic told reporters about the prospect of her staying in the job longer term.

+"She has the opportunity to get a taste of what professional football is like for three and a half weeks so that she can continue to develop.
+We're not afraid, the team will follow her, we're absolutely convinced of that."